mosip/documentation/docs/openid-bridge-developer-guide.md

     spring.cloud.config.label=<branch of config repo>
     spring.profiles.active=default
     ```
-3. Services can be run using ``` Run As -> Spring Boot App/Java Application```.
+3. Services can be run using `Run As -> Spring Boot App/Java Application`.

 4. For API documentation, refer [here](https://docs.mosip.io/1.2.0/api).

 5. The API's can be tried with the help of **Swagger-UI** and **Postman**.

-6. Swagger-UI of service can be accessed from `(https/http)://(<domain>/<host>:<port>)/<context-path>/swagger-ui/index.html?configUrl=<contect-path>/v3/api-docs/swagger-config` for instance ```https://dev2.mosip.net/v1/auditmanager/swagger-ui/index.html?configUrl=/v1/auditmanager/v3/api-docs/swagger-config```.
+6. Swagger-UI service can be accessed from `(https/http)://(<domain>/<host>:<port>)/<context-path>/swagger-ui/index.html?configUrl=<contect-path>/v3/api-docs/swagger-config` for instance `https://dev2.mosip.net/v1/auditmanager/swagger-ui/index.html?configUrl=/v1/auditmanager/v3/api-docs/swagger-config`.

-7. The Api's can be tried using postman.
-URLs and Body structures can be found in swagger or curl command can be copied and imported in Postman.
+7. The API's can be tried using postman.
+URLs and Body structures can be found in Swagger or curl command can be copied and imported in Postman.

 <img src="_images/postman-import-curl.png" width="750" height="450">